36560/Component/README.md

 By hangfire dashboard you can control scheduled jobs (in this case: state of every notification send to user).
 Just after your address add '/hangfire'.

 ## Download
-- project example (I used embeded sql base)
+- project example (I used SQL server base avaliable in Visual Studio)
 - only notification component

 ## Useful Links